-In his comments on Isaiah 9:2-4, Dr. John Oswalt makes this astute reflection on the wholistic mission of Christ that the church must keep ahold of in view of salvation in Christ.
-This ties in with my call for repentance from dualism in my message this past weekend, “Faith and the Final Vision,” from Daniel 10:1-12:4.
+In his comments on Isaiah 9:2-4, Dr. John Oswalt makes this astute reflection on the wholistic mission of Christ that the church must keep ahold of in talking about salvation in Christ.

 They [God’s people] rejoice because the Lord has freed them.
 It is not necessary to look for some specific liberation which Isaiah has in mind.
 It is apparent from the whole context that it is final deliverance which is in view.
 This is what God holds out to his people and that for which they justly pray and believe.
 Two extremes are to be avoided here.
 One extreme is to take the way that the Christian Church has often taken, saying that true bondage is to personal sin from which Christ frees us, and thus turning a blind eye on actual physical oppression.
 The other extreme is the way of certain forms of liberation theology that seem to suggest that the only sin is the sin of political oppression, and that Christ’s only purpose in coming was to give human beings political freedom.